bndw/len.to/content/fixed/about.md

 <p>
   I was born and raised in Alaska and currently reside in Seattle, Washington, by way of a small town in Idaho and a lot of international travel.
-  I enjoy the outdoors, photography, reading, playing music, rock climbing, wood working, and building software.
+  I enjoy the outdoors, photography, reading, playing music, rock climbing, and building software.
 </p>

 <p>